 Ruth has recently got involved with us on Hearing Aid Know, she wanted to tell her story in order that others may recognise Sudden Sensorineural Hearing Loss (SSHL) and get treatment as soon as possible.
-In this article she speaks about her experience with the hearing aid provided from the NHS, the Oticon Spirit Synergy.
+In this article, she speaks about her experience with the hearing aid provided by the NHS, the Oticon Spirit Synergy.
 Her experience has not been fantastic, but I think there are very valid reasons why.
-First I will let Ruth tell her story and at the end I will make observations on why she may be having the difficulties she is.
+First I will let Ruth tell her story and at the end, I will make observations on why she may be having the difficulties she is.
 Geoff

 I’ll be honest with you, I don’t have a great deal of experience with hearing aids.
 I’ve only ever had the one, I lost my hearing just over a year ago and lost it in only one ear at that.

 So, for 39 years my hearing in both ears was excellent and if I’m being really honest I’d never previously even entertained the notion of my ears stopping working.

 But due to a viral-induced Sudden Sensorineural Hearing Loss (SSHL) last August, I now have one fully functioning ear and one fairly deaf ear – in audiogram terms my left ear resembles a ski slope, things aren’t too bad at the top of the slope with those low, base tones, but once you get going down the higher frequency end (where all the consonants hang out), things on my left side get pretty quiet.

 To help with this I’ve been wearing an NHS supplied Oticon Spirit Synergy and as my only frame of reference is to a fully functioning ear (and to the recent memory of two fully functioning ears) I thought I’d share my experience with it.